Code-Institute-Submissions/dimitri-edel-workout-app/README.md

 The actual problem, though, came up three days before submission, as I was already beginning to work on this README.MD file.
 What happened was that I learned from my mentor, that the django adminstraion sites, do not count as the real admin sites.
 Thus, I have to implement my own admin interface.
 So, I whipped up an interface, that I would not put out in the real world.
 This interface merely serves as a means to show the assesment team, that if I had planned that in, it would not have been an issue.
 This mishap took away a huge chunk of the time that was planned on providing a good documentation.
 ### My Server does not have an SSL-Certificate yet
 This is more of a financial issue at the moment.
 Due to lack of SSL, the server is not capable of enstablishing a secure https connection.
 But this is only a presentation and not a comercial website.
+Lack of SSL won't allow me to use certain functionality that I had added to the project, but had to remove for the time beeing.
+It was a simple Wake-Lock, that prevents the screen from going into sleep mode.
+The lock works fine on the local host, but won't work with a simple HTTP-Connection.
+Which does make sense, since it uses a functionality of the operating system.

 ## First design
 ### Wireframe